Browse Tag

 Brother Trickster and the Spirit Drum: Haitian Folktale

 In the vibrant hills of Gonaïves, where the drumbeat of Vodou ceremonies echoes through the air and the scent of roasting plantains mingles with sea breeze, lived a man named Malice, known across Haiti as Brother Trickster.
 Wherever Malice went, laughter and trouble followed close behind.
-His tongue was quick, his eyes sharp, and his heart, though clever, was not always
+His tongue was quick, his

 Popular